The News Feed

 Once you have talked to a recruiter, you’ll set a date to visit a Military Entrance Processing Station (MEPS) to finish the enlistment process.

-The MEPS is a joint Service organization that determines an applicant's physical qualifications, aptitude and moral standards as set by each branch of military service.
-There are MEPS locations all over the country.
+United States Military Entrance Processing Command (USMEPCOM) is a joint Service organization that determines an applicant's physical qualifications, aptitude and moral standards as set by each branch of military service.
+They have locations, called MEPS, all over the country.

 Here are a few things you should keep in mind for the visit: